top of page

 By the time he reached her grave, the storm was at its peak.
 Thunder growled in the distance, and lightning illuminated the headstone.
 He knelt beside it, placing the box at the base.

 “I’m here, Emma,” he murmured, tears mixing with the rain streaming down his face.
-“I’ve come for you.
-Just like the board said.”
+“I’ve come to meet you at midnight, just like the board said.”

 He waited.